 The St. Mary’s University Police Department helps create a safe and secure environment for the community.
-Officers are certified by the Texas Commission on Law Enforcement Officer Standards and Education as meeting the established training requirements of the State of Texas for Peace Officers.
-They are supported by three non-commissioned University service associates and three civilian staff members.
+Officers are certified by the Texas Commission on Law Enforcement as meeting the established training requirements of the State of Texas for Peace Officers.

 Police officers are on duty 24 hours a day, seven days a week, 365 days a year.
 They conduct patrol on foot and through the use of marked patrol vehicles and bicycles.
 UPD is responsible for law enforcement, security and emergency response on campus, including property owned, leased or otherwise under the control of the University.